reactor-studio/forklift/README.md

 );
 ```

-This will validate the response data (located at `res` object's *locals.io.data* namespace) if response JSON schema was provided as third parameter in `IO` class constructor.
+The final middleware function `sendResponse` will validate the response data (located at `res` object's *locals.io.data* namespace) if response JSON schema was provided as third parameter in `IO` class constructor.
 The second parameter is specified as `options` object which for now includes possibility to include other valid **Content-Type** headers.

 ```javascript
 const exampleIo = new IO(